osscameroon/osscameroon-blog/content/post/articles/how-to-build-an-oss-project.md

 Once you have formed a team to work on your project, it can be helpful to create a chat group for you to share information, ask for help, and discuss everything related to the project.

 For **jobsika** and other projects at osscameroon, we created telegram groups.
-Using telegram group helps us kick off instant voice chat, which is pretty neat.
+Using telegram group helps us kick off instant voice chats, which is pretty neat.

 **Setting realistic milestones:**